owen2345/kubernetes_helper/README.md

 - `service.port_name` (String, default `http-port`): Http port name to connect between k8s ingress and service.
 Sample: `http-port`.
 Note: max 15 characters
 - `service.backend_port_name` (String, default `b-port`): Web backend port name to be connected between k8s service and web deployments.
 Sample: `b-port`.
 Note: max 15 characters
 - `service.type`: K8s service type.
 By default `NodePort`
+- `service.do_certificate_id`: Digital Ocean certificate ID to be used for the loadbalancer to auto redirect http to https.
+   Note: This value can be fetched via `doctl compute certificate list`.
+If there are no certificates available, you can generate a new one using digital ocean dashboard -> networking -> certificates.

 ### Application ingress.yml (Optional)
 - `ingress.name`: Name of k8s ingress for the app: Sample: `my-app-ingress`